Articles are accepted for publication throughout the year, based on these editorial calendar themes.

 - Submit article drafts in Microsoft Word or Google Docs file formats.

 - Format article copy according to Associated Press (AP) style guidelines.

 - Cite any facts and/or ideas not your own according to APA style.
 Consider the resources available from Purdue University’s Online Writing Lab for guidance regarding citation format.

 - Please provide a short (2–3 sentence) bio, including an email address.

-Accompanying photographs and charts are accepted and encouraged!
-These must be delivered in the highest quality possible for print (at least 300 dpi), under separate cover and not embedded in the article document.
+- We encourage submission of photographs and charts.
+Deliver these files in the highest quality possible & not embedded in a word processing document.
 Photographs must include captions and proper attribution.
 Graphs, charts and tables must include legend, title and attribution as applicable.

 Thank you for your interest in writing for Techniques.
-With comments or questions regarding the article proposal and submission process, please contact Lia Milgram, managing editor, at firstname.lastname@example.org or by phone at (703) 683-9339.
+With comments or questions regarding the article proposal and submission process, please contact Lia Milgram, managing editor.